 You must meet certain academic requirements to maintain eligibility for federal and state grants, work-study, loans and scholarships.

 Federal regulations impact your eligibility receive financial aid (federal and state) for repeated coursework.
 This policy applies to Undergraduate Students only.

 Students pursuing their second undergraduate degree are awarded based on federal requirements.
 Second degree students are not Pell Grant eligible and must be offered undergrad loan types and amounts.
 This policy applies to Undergraduate Students only.

 Students, who receive any form of financial aid, have terms and conditions to which they must adhere to.
-Students must be in a degree seeking programto be eligible to receive federal aid.
-Non-degree seeking students may apply for private loan funding.
-For a list of private lenders, click on Types of Aid, Private Education loans.
+Students must be in a degree seeking program to be eligible to receive federal aid.